 Opening a new restaurant is exciting but stressful.
 There are a lot of decisions to be made and sometimes, it’s hard to keep track of everything that has to be done.

 It’s important that your restaurant is accessible to your audience.
 High traffic means higher profits.
-So, what matters the most in picking a location?
+All of this matters when picking a location.

 - Target market: Who is your target audience?
 Where do they already go?

 - Market conditions: Have other restaurants in the area succeeded?
 Is there already-established foot traffic?
 Are the economic conditions favorable?

 - Competition: How does your restaurant compare to the others nearby?
 How can you compete?
 What can you offer that they aren’t?